pay-theory/payment-components/README.md

 When the confirm option of initTransaction is set to true, the payment card token details are returned in tokenizeObserver

-*note that the convenience fee is included in amount*
+*note that the service fee is included in amount*

 ```json
 {